 BrightCodes’ OCC method employs RGB LEDs that transmit information through modulation of light in different colors.

 The transmission is received as the smartphone camera captures consecutive video frames that include color patches originated by the LEDs.
-BrightCodes’ scanner software installed on the device detects and analyzes these color patches and decode the original information.
+BrightCodes’ scanner software installed on the mobile device detects and analyzes these patches and decodes the original information.

 A typical BrightCodes tag is made of several LEDs that work in coordination.
-The LEDs can be placed at almost any layout, so BC design is extremely flexible.
+LEDs of any size and illumination power can be placed at almost any spatial layout, allowing tag designs for a wide-range of indoor & outdoor applications.

 BCs for OOH Signage